liferay/liferay-docs/discover/portal/articles/130-forms/09-autocomplete.markdown

 It's been scientifically proven that Internet users are lazy (not you, of course---other Internet users).
 For example, some users may not fill out your form if you make them type the entire title of their country in an employment application.
-This is especially true if they're filling out the form on their mobile device.
+This is especially true if they're filling out the form on their mobile devices.
 In this article, you'll learn to make users' lives easier by configuring autocomplete on a form's text fields.

 Why not just use a select field with a data provider to guide user input?